ARCTraining/hpc2-software/book/course/theory.md

 Packages are collected and maintained together as distributions (eg conda-forge).

-Packages managers keep track of the packages (and their versions/varients) available, installed and their dependencies.
+Package managers keep track of packages and all of their versions/variants, both installed and available to be installed, along with their dependencies.

-  they usually allow the following functionality:
+They usually allow the following functionality:

 * Searching (for both online repositories and installed)
 * Downloading from package repositories.